MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/rich-text-editor-control.md

 ## Offline experience

-The rich text editor control is available when working offline with the default configuration file RTEGlobalConfiguration_Readonly.json.
-Use of the default configuration means an configuration added through creation or modification of any other web resource files will not be available while offline.
+The rich text editor control is available when working offline with a basic configuration.
+All configuration added through creation or modification of a web resource file will not be available while offline.
+The basic configuration for offline <insert configuration here>

 ## Frequently asked questions